Skip to contents

 plot(X, pch = 19)

-outliers <- persisting_outliers(X, unitize = FALSE)
+outliers <- persisting_outliers(X, scale = FALSE)

 outliers